You’d think washing your face would be easy…

-In my teen days, I’d just wash my face with soap and water.
-My skin would be squeaky clean, but dry as a bone.
-Then, I graduated to foaming cleansers.
-They’d clean my skin well enough without drying it.
+In my teens, I graduated to foaming cleansers.
+That worked better.
+I got clean skin without the dryness.
 Until I finally started wearing sunscreen every day.
-Most of those cleansers were no match for it.
+Most foaming cleansers were no match for it.

-I soon discovered the only thing that thoroughly removed my stubborn sunscreen was an oil-based cleanser.
-But those have the annoying tendency to leave a slightly greasy residue on my skin. *sighs*
+That’s when I discovered the only thing that dissolved my stubborn sunscreen was an oil-based cleanser.
+But oils have the annoying tendency to leave a greasy residue behind… *sighs*

 Oil-based cleansers work according to the “like attracts like” principle.
-Their oils attract, and bind to, the oils in your suncreeen, waterproof and longlasting makeup products, excess sebum, and soot, washing them away from your face.
+Their oils attract, and bind to, the oils in your suncreeen, makeup and excess sebum, washing them away from your face.

-You then follow up with a water-based cleanser that removes whatever other watery-based (yes, that’s the scientific term) impurities (like dirt), are still left on your skin.
+You then follow up with a water-based cleanser that removes whatever other watery-based (yes, that’s the scientific term 🙂 ) impurities (think dirt), are still left on your skin.

-Of course, this is something you only need to do at night.
+In case you’re wondering, yes, this is something you only do at night.
 Unless you sleep with your makeup and sunscreen on.
-But I’m sure you never do that, right?
-RIGHT?
+But you DON’T, right?

 You’re Probably Already Double Cleansing

 An example of an oil-in-water emulsion is Clarins Pure Melt Cleansing Gel With Marula Oil.
-But most cleansing milks are formulated this way too.
-Basically, their oil droplets are dispersed in water with the help of emulsifying agents.
-Because the oil is surrounded by so much water, the cleanser disappears quickly into the skin.
-That’s why this type of cleanser works best for those with oily or acne-prone skin types.
+Its oil droplets are dispersed in water with a little helping hand from emulsifiers.
+As the oil is surrounded by so much water, it disappears quickly into the skin, removing ALL impurities from it.
+This type of cleanser works well even for oily and acne prone skin.

-But if your cleanser is still leaving traces of makeup and sunscreen behind, it’s time to up your game and invest in an oil-based cleanser.
-And, if you can’t put up with the greasy residue it leaves behind, you have two options: find one that doesn’t do that, or follow up with a foaming, milk, or gel cleanser to get rid of it.
+- If your cleanser is still leaving traces of makeup and sunscreen behind, it’s time to up your game and invest in an oil-and-water-based cleanser.

 The Bottom Line